L. Ebony Boulware: Duke

-While working as the chief of the Division of General Internal Medicine in the Department of Medicine, Boulware was the recipient of the 2016 Society of General Internal Medicine’s Mid-Career Research and Mentorship Award.
+While working as the chief of the Division of General Internal Medicine in the Department of Medicine, Boulware was the recipient of the 2016 Society of General Internal Medicine's Mid-Career Research and Mentorship Award.
 In 2019, Boulware was elected to the National Academy of Medicine as someone who demonstrated outstanding professional achievement and commitment to service.
 She was also appointed the Eleanor Easley Distinguished Professor of Medicine.

 During the COVID-19 pandemic, Boulware was honored with the Duke Medical Alumni Association's 2020 Distinguished Faculty Award.
 Following this, she also received an Innovation Award from the Duke Institute of Health Innovation to support her project Using Xealth to Manage Population Health and Engage Patients with Chronic Kidney Disease.
 The following year, Boulware was elected a Fellow of the American Academy of Arts and Sciences.

+Wake Forest

+In January 2023, Boulware left Duke to become the Dean of Wake Forest School of Medicine and serve as chief science officer and vice chief academic officer of Advocate Health.